api-platform/docs/core/getting-started.md

     prefix:   '/api' # Optional
 ```

-There is no mandatory configuration.
-However, a bunch of [configuration parameters](configuration.md) are available.
+There is no mandatory configuration configuration although [some parameters](configuration.md) are configurable.

 ## Before Reading this Documentation